 Essentially this pass allows you to check in to a ride, and then return a little later.
 So, if you approach Space Mountain, and it is a 45 minute stand-by wait time, your ticket will be scanned and you can return in 45 min to ride the ride.

 Park Hopper Tickets

-If you are lucky enough to stay at a Disney Hotel, every day is a magic morning for you!
+– If you are lucky enough to stay at one of the 3 onsite Disney Hotels, every day is a magic morning for you (alternating between Disneyland and California Adventure Park)!
 Definitely on my bucket list.